-Cable chain stitch is a very quick and versatile stitch which is interesting on its own or worked in combination with other stitches.
+Cable Chain Stitch is a very quick and versatile stitch that is interesting on its own or worked in combination with other stitches.

 You can also lace and thread this stitch with a contrasting yarn.
 Or you can stitch a bead to the middle of each chain.